How to locate existing assets

-Requests should be made in writing and should include the full postal address with postcode (if known), and/or the coordinates of the location of interest.
-Don’t forget to include the postal address to which the response should be sent.
-For the majority of enquiries we also require that you provide a plan with the area of concern highlighted/circled, however in the case of individual residential properties in urban areas, that are easy to locate, you do not have to include a location plan, but it would be helpful if you did.
+For the majority of enquiries, we also require that you provide a plan with the area of concern highlighted/circled.
+However, in the case of individual residential properties in urban areas that are easy to locate, you do not have to include a location plan, but it would be helpful if you did.

-We do not normally keep records of service pipes, however, a number of such pipes may be indicated upon the ordnance survey sheets that we send out.
-No guarantee as to the accuracy of this information can be given however.
+We do not normally keep records of service pipes.
+However, a number of such pipes may be indicated upon the ordnance survey sheets that we send out.
+No guarantee as to the accuracy of this information can be given.

-If you are proposing to excavate in the vicinity of our apparatus or if, after having received your plan, you require further information concerning the section of service pipe belonging to the company, you should contact our Water Services Helpline and ask to speak to a Network Technical Manager or Network Administrator.
+If you are proposing to excavate in the vicinity of our apparatus or if, after having received your plan, you require further information concerning the section of service pipe belonging to the company, you should contact our customer service team and ask to speak to a Network Technical Manager or Network Administrator.

-If you are proposing to construct something that will permanently, adversely affect one of our mains you should contact The Developer Interface Team and enquire about diverting it.
+If you are proposing to construct something that would permanently and adversely affect one of our mains you should contact the Developer Interface Team and enquire about diverting it.